Quantum homomorphic encryption for circuits of low $T$-gate complexity: Equivalence of Definitions for q-IND-CPA

-5pt \textbf{Theorem \ref{thm:equiv-IND-CPA}} (Equivalence of q-IND-CPA and q-IND-CPA-mult).\emph{ Let $\QHE$ be a quantum homomorphic encryption scheme.
+\iftoggle{crypto}{ Clearly if a QHE is q-IND-CPA-mult it is also q-IND-CPA, but it is less obvious that the other direction holds.
+In order to prove that q-IND-CPA and q-IND-CPA-mult are actually equivalent security definitions, }{ 5pt \textbf{Theorem~\ref{thm:equiv-IND-CPA}} (Equivalence of q-IND-CPA and q-IND-CPA-mult).\emph{ Let $\QHE$ be a quantum homomorphic encryption scheme.
 Then $\QHE$ is q-IND-CPA if and only if $\QHE$ is q-IND-CPA-mult. } 5pt

-In order to prove Theorem \ref{thm:equiv-IND-CPA}, we will first introduce an intermediate security definition, q-IND-CPA-2.
-We will show that q-IND-CPA is equivalent to q-IND-CPA-2, and then that q-IND-CPA-2 is equivalent to q-IND-CPA-mult.
-We note that the proof given in this section is easily modified to a proof of Theorem \ref{thm:equiv-IND-CPA-sym} --- a similar statement for the symmetric key setting.
-The only difference in the symmetric key case is that adversaries can make calls to an encryption oracle.
+In order to prove Thm.~\ref{thm:equiv-IND-CPA},} we will first introduce an intermediate security definition, q-IND-CPA-2, which is like q-IND-CPA-mult when we restrict to $t=1$.
+We will show that q-IND-CPA is equivalent to q-IND-CPA-2, and then that q-IND-CPA-2 is equivalent to q-IND-CPA-mult. \iftoggle{crypto}{}{We note that the proof given in this section is easily modified to a proof of Thm.~\ref{thm:equiv-IND-CPA-sym} --- a similar statement for the symmetric-key setting.
+The only difference in the symmetric-key case is that adversaries can make calls to an encryption oracle.
 The main techniques in this section involve constructing an adversary $\advA'$ that runs some other adversary $\advA$.
-If $\advA$ is an adversary with oracle access, then another adversary with oracle access, $\advA'$, can easily run $\advA$, so the same ideas go through in an identical manner in the symmetric key case.
+If $\advA$ is an adversary with oracle access, then another adversary with oracle access, $\advA'$, can easily run $\advA$, so the same ideas go through in an identical manner in the symmetric-key case.}